-However, any future App Store offerings would be funded via advertising, not subscriptions, thereby avoiding a repeat of its dispute with Apple.'Not practical'
+However, any future App Store offerings would be funded via advertising, not subscriptions, thereby avoiding a repeat of its dispute with Apple.

 The FT originally launched its web browser as a way of simplifying the development process by providing a common point of access for all devices.

 "The main factors on our mind when we launched app.ft.com were that it just isn't practical to maintain separate development for each individual technology platform," Stephen Pinches, the FT's group product manager for emerging technologies, told the BBC previously.

 "We are planning to push our web app out to multiple platforms this year: Android, PlayBook, WebOS and others, and this really is the most logical and strategic approach."

 The newspaper expects to launch the Android version of the web app in the next two months.

 The web app uses open HTML5 code, which is viewable via any internet browser, including Apple's Safari.

 But, having failed to end the impasse with Apple over customer data, the newspaper is now going a step further, cancelling its App Store app altogether and encouraging Apple customers to switch to the web app.